 FAT & COLLAGEN INJECTIONS (INJECTABLE FILLER)

 Top New York plastic surgeon Dr. Darrick Antell is board certified in plastic surgery, emphasizing aesthetic / cosmetic surgery.
-One of the plastic surgery procedures he performs is collagen or fat injections.
+Two of the plastic surgery procedures he performs are collagen and fat injections.

 Soft-tissue fillers can help fill in lines and creases, temporarily restoring a more youthful-looking appearance.
 If you are considering soft-tissue fillers, this section will give you a basic understanding of the procedure.